Longevity

 The facts most people check before they commit a block to it.

-Pavel's *Simple & Sinister* — same 30-min workout, 6 days/week.
+The minimalist swing-and-get-up practice — same 30-min workout, 6 days/week.
 It sits in the Longevity category, and the coach reads your training to tell you whether it's the right fit before you commit a block to it.

 It runs as a single practice block.
 Each phase has a job — accumulate work, push intensity, or back off to absorb it — and the coach moves your load when your logged sets earn it, not on a fixed schedule.